dhuvisionlab/LiteFPV-SOD/README.md

 ## Raspberry Pi / FPV Drone Deployment

 LiteFPV-SOD was deployed on an FPV drone platform using a Raspberry Pi 5 and a 1080p HD camera module.

+> Raspberry Pi deployment scripts will be uploaded after paper acceptance.

 ### Install on Raspberry Pi